-North Tyneside Council have applied a national bias adjustment factor of 0.81 to the 2023 monitoring data.
-A summary of bias adjustment factors used by North Tyneside Council over the past five years is presented in Table C..
+North Tyneside Council have applied a national bias adjustment factor of 0.81 to the 2023 monitoring data based on the national database spreadsheet version number 03/24 for Gradko laboratory which utilised 23 studies.
+A summary of bias adjustment factors used by North Tyneside Council over the past five years is presented in Table C.1.